ILU Smoothers for Low Mach Navier-Stokes Pressure Solvers: Acknowledgments

 \section{Acknowledgments}

 This work was authored in part by the National Renewable Energy Laboratory, operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE) under Contract No. DE-AC36-08GO28308.
-Funding was provided by the Exascale Computing Project (17-SC-20-SC), a collaborative effort of two U.S. Department of Energy organizations (ASCR and the NNSA).
+Funding was provided by the Exascale Computing Project (17-SC-20-SC), a collaborative effort of two U.S. Department of Energy organizations (ASCR and the NNSA). {The data that support the findings of this study are available from the corresponding author upon reasonable request.
+We thank the anonymous reviewers for their suggestions, which led to several valuable improvements.}